Estimating average causal effects from patient trajectories: Introduction

 We further develop a \emph{sequential targeting procedure} by leveraging results from semi-parametric estimation theory in order to improve the estimation quality of DeepACE.
 The sequential targeting procedure perturbs (``{targets}'') the outputs of DeepACE so that our estimator satisfies a semi-parametric efficient estimating equation.
 To achieve this, we propose a targeting layer and a targeted regularization loss for training.
 We then derive that DeepACE provides a doubly robust and asymptotically efficient estimator.

-Our main \textbf{contributions}:\footnote{Code available at \href{https://anonymous.4open.science/r/DeepACE-6797}{https://anonymous.4open.science/r/DeepACE-6797}.} \begin{enumerate}[leftmargin=0.6cm] \item We propose DeepACE: the first end-to-end neural network for estimating time-varying average causal effects using observational data.
-DeepACE builds upon the iterative G-computation formula to address time-varying confounding. \item We develop a novel sequential targeting procedure which ensures that DeepACE provides a doubly robust and asymptotically efficient estimator. \item We perform an extensive series of computational experiments using state-of-the-art models for time-varying ACE estimation, establishing that DeepACE achieves a superior performance.
-We further demonstrate that DeepACE generates important findings based on a medical case study for patients suffering from low back pain. \end{enumerate}
+Our main \textbf{contributions}\footnote{Code available at \url{https://github.com/DennisFrauen/DeepACE}.}: (i)~We propose DeepACE: the first end-to-end neural network for estimating time-varying average causal effects using observational data.
+DeepACE builds upon the iterative G-computation formula to address time-varying confounding. (ii)~We develop a novel sequential targeting procedure which ensures that DeepACE provides a doubly robust and asymptotically efficient estimator. (iii)~We perform an extensive series of computational experiments using state-of-the-art models for time-varying ACE estimation, establishing that DeepACE achieves a superior performance.
+We further demonstrate that DeepACE generates important findings based on a medical case study for patients suffering from low back pain.